pkbparesh15/Process-Automation-Specialist-Solution/README.md

   - Summarized Object:	Opportunity
   - Summary Type: COUNT
   - Filter Criteria: All records should be included in the calculation
+  - Set Field Level Security: Visible to all
 - Save and New
   - DataType: Roll-Up Summary
   - Label: Number of won deals